nanoman689/interview_questions/README.md

 This applies box-sizing to all elemenets.
 This makes working with the box model quite a bit easier.
 This is beacuase normally, even if a div has a declared with of 50%, as soon as padding or border is applied, it will be larger then 50%.
 With the border-box method, padding and borders are "inside" the div rather then "outside".
 It's worth nothing that universal selector doesn't apply to psudeo elements.

 ### List as many values for the display property that you can remember.
--none

--inherit

--inline

--inline-block

--block

--table

--table-cell
+- none
+- inherit
+- inline
+- inline-block
+- block
+- table
+- table-cell

 ### What's the difference between inline and inline-block?
 **Inline**
--Respects left and right margins and padding
+- Respects left and right margins and padding
--Doesn’t respect top and bottom  margins and padding -Doesn’t have a width and height
+- Doesn’t respect top and bottom  margins and padding
+- Doesn’t have a width and height
--Allow other elements to sit to its left and right
+- Allow other elements to sit to its left and right

 **Block**
--Respects all margins and paddings
+- Respects all margins and paddings
--Respects width and height
+- Respects width and height
--Line break after
+- Line break after

 **Inline-block**
--Placed like an inline element (on the same line) but behaves as block -Respects all margins and paddings
+- Placed like an inline element (on the same line) but behaves as block
+- Respects all margins and paddings
--Respects width and height
+- Respects width and height
--Allow other elements to sit to its left and right
+- Allow other elements to sit to its left and right

 ### What's the difference between a relative, fixed, absolute and statically positioned element?
 **Static**